-At the end of the day, many people have trouble turning off their mind.
-In fact, it seems all of the things they were too busy to think about during the day (i.e. relationships, money, work) hang over them and cause their mind to race when they should be going to sleep.
+At the end of the day, many people have trouble turning off their minds.
+All the things they were too busy to think about during the day (i.e. relationships, money, work) seem to hang over them and cause their mind to race.
 When this begins to happen repeatedly, it can become a vicious cycle of anxiety and sleeplessness.
-Experts note there's significant overlap between symptoms of insomnia, anxiety and other mood disorders.
+Experts note that there is a significant overlap between symptoms of insomnia, anxiety and other mood disorders.